alishelton/apic-writeup/index.md

 ![alt text](imgs/3dvelocitydiv.png)

-Now, solving the equations, we get:
+Putting this together with the Euler equations, we get:

 ![alt text](imgs/eulersolve.png)

-However, while these equations are fairly straightforward, we can place them into a matrix and make use of some of the unique property values to calculate pressure.
-The method we implemented for this is the Modified Incomplete Cholesky Conjugate Gradient (Level 0) Algorithm.
+Equation 4.22 is a numerical approximation to the poisson problem, which we solved by implementing the Modified Incomplete Cholesky Conjugate Gradient (Level 0) Algorithm.

-Finally, once we've calculated the pressures, we update the velocity field by adding the pressure gradient.
+We finally add the pressure gradient we just solved for to the veloctiy fields.

 ### Grid to Particles Update

-Finally, now that we've updated the grid velocity fields with the pressure gradients, we update the grid velocities back to their respective particles.
-We again use trilinear interpolation to redistribute velocities from cells to particle.
-However, in addition to updating particle velocities, we also update their locally affine velocity field repsentations using the following equation:
+Now we transfer the updated grid velocities back to their respective particles.
+We again use trilinear interpolation to redistribute velocities from cells to particles.

+In addition to updating particle velocities, we also update their locally affine velocity field repsentations using the following equations:

 ![alt text](imgs/eq14.png)

 This update reduces energy dissipation during transfers between the particle and the grid and helps maintain simulation stability.
-We calculate the gradient by examining slices of the trilinear interpolation kernal on each cell in each direction (x,y,z).
+We calculate the weight gradient by examining slices of the trilinear interpolation kernal on each cell in each direction (x,y,z).

 ### Point Cloud to Mesh Reconstruction